 All these procedures are done for patients in intensive care units who are at high risk of elevated ICP.

 Scientists started working on a less invasive way to monitor ICP more than 10 years ago.
-They even had developed an approach to estimate ICP based on two measurements: arterial blood pressure, which is taken by embeddings a catheter at the patient’s wrist, and the velocity of blood flow entering the brain, estimated by holding an ultrasound probe to the patient’s temple.
+They even developed an approach to estimate ICP based on two measurements: arterial blood pressure, which is taken by embeddings a catheter at the patient’s wrist, and the velocity of blood flow entering the brain, estimated by holding an ultrasound probe to the patient’s temple.

 For their study, they developed a mathematical model of the relationship between blood pressure, cerebral blood flow velocity, and ICP.
 They tested the model on data collected several years earlier from patients with traumatic brain injury at Cambridge University, with encouraging results.